23-MDDN342/project-1-parameterised-space-ajrhind/README.md

 *ALS NOTES FOR THE NEXT CLASS*
-Make sure to make the inside shadow ellipse, i think need to just half the first shadow map.
-Then u need to make the stroke rlly thick and make it a darker blue than the background.
-Could do this a few times w slight changews to the colour but who knows yet.
-You also need to do the water drop this class so its in the right position and you can get phoebe to help.
+I don't think u need to do the inside shadow part, could try, i dont know if it would look natural or not.
+I also need to make the shadows and highlights pop more, cos rn it looks very flat.
+Fix the raindrop too, looks jank rn.

 also need ot fix the different sizes scale cos thts not working properly